-All matters arising out of your registration as a student at Continuing and Professional Education will be governed and construed in accordance with the law of England and Wales and are under the jurisdiction of the Courts of England and Wales only.
+All matters arising out of your registration as a student at Lifelong Learning will be governed and construed in accordance with the law of England and Wales and are under the jurisdiction of the Courts of England and Wales only.
 Complaints in relation to any matters arising out of your registration as a student may be referred to the Office of the Independent Adjudicator, but only once internal procedures are exhausted.

 Students often set up WhatsApp groups or Facebook groups.
 Please be mindful of publishing personal data in public spaces and respect the privacy of others.
-Cardiff University's policy on social media and students can be found here: https://intranet.cardiff.ac.uk/students/news/view/583289-social7-rules-to-live-by-on-social-media.
+Cardiff University's policy on social media and students can be found here: https://intranet.cardiff.ac.uk/students/whats-happening/get-involved/social7-rules-to-live-by-on-social-media